materialsproject/pymatgen/README.md

 1. Python 2.7+ required.
 New default modules such as json are used, as well as new unittest features in Python 2.7.
 2. numpy - For array, matrix and other numerical manipulations.
 Used extensively by all core modules.
 3. scipy 0.9+ - For interpolation, physical constants and other functions.
 In particular, scipy.spatial.Delaunay is used for phase diagram construction.
+4. PyYAML - For parsing of important PyYaml configuration files.
-3. nose - For complete unittesting.
+5. nose - For complete unittesting.
 This is NOT optional!

 ## Optional Python Libraries ##

 Optional python libraries that are required if you need certain features

 1. matplotlib : For plotting (e.g., Phase Diagrams).
-4. [PyCifRW](http://prdownload.berlios.de/pycifrw/PyCifRW-3.3.tar.gz) : For reading and writing Crystallographic Information Format (CIF) files [more info](http://pycifrw.berlios.de/)
+2. [PyCifRW](http://prdownload.berlios.de/pycifrw/PyCifRW-3.3.tar.gz) : For reading and writing Crystallographic Information Format (CIF) files [more info](http://pycifrw.berlios.de/)

 ## Optional non-Python programs ##